 See what's happening online (and what's opening again)

-Many small businesses like yoga and pilates studios moved their classes online over the last few months.
+Many small businesses like yoga and pilates studios moved their classes online over the pandemic.
 Great for many pregnant women, as yoga or pilates are brilliant ways to keep fit in a safe way when you’re pregnant, prepare you for labour and help with anxiety and stress.
 Which let’s face it, is pretty helpful right now.

 Head out on a walk in the fresh air

 Walking is one of the best options, now more than ever.
-It’s a good way to get outside when you’re self-isolating and means you can stay a good distance from people when you’re in open space.
+It’s a good way to get outside in nature and means you can stay a good distance from people when you’re in open space.
 Add to that that it’s free at a time when a lot of us are anxious about money and a good walk is win, win.
 Get those trainers on.

 Gardening is a great form of exercise and one you can do at a safe distance from other people while still getting some fresh air.
-Perfect for when you’re self-isolating and good for the soul.
+Not to mention, good for the soul.

 Set yourself up a home workout space